HachemiIbrahim/meal_app/README.md

 <h1>Description</h1>

 The Meal App is a mobile application built using Flutter and Riverpod.
 It provides users with a convenient way to discover and explore a variety of meals.
-Users can browse through categories, view meal details including ingredients and preparation steps, mark their favorite meals, and apply filters such as gluten-free, lactose-free, vegetarian, and vegan meals.
+Users can browse through categories, view meal details including ingredients and preparation steps, mark their favorite meals, and apply filters such as gluten-free, lactose-free, vegetarian, and vegan meals
 <h1>Features</h1>
 1-Category Selection: Users can start by selecting a meal category of their choice.<br>
 2-Meal List: Within each category, users can view a list of meals.<br>